frictionlessdata/frictionless-py/docs/guides/transform-guide.md

  {'id': 3, 'name': 'spain', 'population': 47, 'cars': 94}]
 ```

 We have basically done the same as in [Transforming a Resource](#transforming-a-resource) section.
-This example is quite artificial and created only to show how to join two resources, but hopefully it provides a basic understanding of how simple, and at the same time flexible, package transformations can be.
+This example is quite artificial and created only to show how to join two resources, but hopefully it provides a basic understanding of how flexible package transformations can be.

 ## Transforming Pipeline